JimmyDansbo/VTUIlib/VTUIlib-acme.md

 Registers affected: none<br>
 ZP registers affected: none<br>

 **Description** Read the screencode character at current VERA address.
-The routine expects VERA to increment by one as it reads the background-/foreground-color next unless .nocol is set.
+The macro expects VERA to increment by one as it reads the background-/foreground-color next.
+If the macro is called with only a single parameter, only the character is read and the macro does not care what the increment value is set to.

 **Example**